Can You Compost Coffee Filters?

 When you go to add your coffee grounds into your Lomi food composer, you can just add the filter right in with the grounds.
 This filter is able to manipulate the oxygen within the compost, and help with the overall process of your compost breakdown.
 What you do not want to do is let your paper filter dry out.
 As long as the filter is wet and moist, it will start the breakdown process quickly and biodegrade in a rather quick state.
 If it dries it, it becomes 'brown compost' similar to dried leaves and other brown things that take longer to break down.

 By putting these grounds and filters in the compost, you do risk the chance of a strong odor when the coffee grounds break down, but you want to spread it out within your compost so that it is not gathering in one area and causing a stench build up.
-Also, if you are going to put your coffee filter in the compost, make sure it is buried in there so that it is not adding to the unwanted odor when you open your Lomi food compost bin.
+Also, if you are going to put your coffee filter in the compost, make sure it is buried in there so that it is not adding to the unwanted odor when you open your Lomi food recycler.

 How Long Does It Take Coffee Filters to Degrade?